 Hendersonville Farmers Market strives to recruit a diverse lineup of producers and growers in an environment where Henderson County-made products are given priority.
 As a producer-only market, everything sold at Hendersonville Farmers Market is offered by the farmers and artisans who help sustain the culture, economy, and environment of our region.
-If a vendor did not grow or produce their product, they cannot sell it here.
 This ensures the freshest and highest quality product for our consumers, who can find out exactly where their food came from and how it was grown or raised.
-More than 70 vendors participated in the 2020 Hendersonville Farmers Market, all of whom produce within a 60-mile radius of Hendersonville.
+More than 70 vendors participated in the 2022 Hendersonville Farmers Market, all of whom produce within a 60-mile radius of Hendersonville.

 Local farmers form the core of our market and we limit other vendor types in proportion to the number of active farmers vending.
 Our target makeup of vendors at the market is as follows:

 50% Growers, Animal Products, Foragers